jaegertracing/helm-charts/charts/jaeger/README.md

 # Jaeger Helm Chart

+> ⚠️ **Experimental**: This chart is under active development with no stability guarantees.
+Breaking changes may occur in minor versions.

 [Jaeger](https://www.jaegertracing.io/) is a distributed tracing system.
 This chart deploys Jaeger v2 using a unified "All-In-One" architecture built on the OpenTelemetry Collector framework.

-## ⚠️ Breaking Changes in v5.0.0
+## Changes in v4.2.0

-This release (v5.0.0) is a major refactor designed to simplify operation and configuration.
+This release is a refactor designed to simplify operation and configuration.

 - **Unified Architecture**: All functionality (Collector, Query, Ingester) is now provided by a single "All-in-One" deployment.
-Legacy split deployments are removed.
-- **Configuration Simplification**:
-    - **Elasticsearch**: The bespoke `storage.elasticsearch.*` configuration DSL has been **removed**.
-You must now configure connection details using standard environment variables (e.g., `ES_SERVER_URLS` via `allInOne.extraEnv`).
-    - **Spark**: Configuration for Spark dependencies job now requires manual environment variable setup via `spark.extraEnv`.
-The automatic connection logic has been removed.
-- **Component Removal**: The **HotROD** example application has been removed from the chart.
+- **Configuration**: Storage is configured via the `config.extensions.jaeger_storage` section using native Jaeger/OTEL config syntax.
+- **Cassandra Schema**: Jaeger v2 handles schema creation internally.
+The legacy schema job has been removed.
 - **Service Consolidation**: A single Service now exposes all ports (agent, collector, query).

 ## Architecture